 Do Hummingbirds Need Water?

+Instead, they get all the liquid they need from the nectar and sugar water they feed on.
 They do still need water to bathe, however, to wash sticky residue off their feathers and keep their plumage in top condition for insulation and efficient flight.
-Savvy backyard birders will provide good water sources for hummingbirds and take advantage of the opportunity to watch these small birds bathe and preen on hot summer days.
+Savvy birders will provide good water sources for hummingbirds and take advantage of the opportunity to watch these small birds bathe and preen on hot summer days.

 How to Provide Water for Hummingbirds

-- Misters: Positioning a mister to spray nearby leaves is the most effective way to provide water to hummingbirds.
-The noise of the mister will attract the birds, as will the airborne sparkles and glistening leaves, and hummingbirds will rub against the wet leaves to bathe.
-If the mist is light enough, they may also fly through it, hover in it or otherwise get wet directly from the mister.
+- Misters: Positioning a mister to spray nearby broad leaves is the most effective way to provide water to hummingbirds.
+The noise of the mister will attract the birds, as will the airborne sparkles and glistening leaves, and hummingbirds will rub against wet leaves to bathe.
+If the mist is light enough, hummingbirds may also fly through it, hover in it, or otherwise get wet directly from the mister's spray.

-- Drippers: A slow dripper added to a bird bath or positioned where it will splash on rocks or leaves is another way to provide hummingbirds with fresh water.
-The birds may rub against the rocks or leaves to bathe, or may stand under small drips to get the water directly.
+- Drippers: A slow dripper added to a bird bath or positioned where it will splash on rocks or leaves is another way to provide a hummingbird bath option.
+The birds may rub against the wet rocks or leaves to bathe, or may stand under small drips to get the water directly.
 The noise from the dripper will also help attract other birds that hear the splashes.

-- Fountains: Bird bath fountains can be especially attractive to hummingbirds because of shallow spots where the water runs over ledges, lips and rims.
+- Fountains: Bird bath fountains can be especially attractive to hummingbirds because of shallow spots where the water runs over ledges, lips, and rims.
 These are easy places for hummingbirds to perch and take advantage of the water.
-Fountains with small bubblers and rough textures are the best options, giving the birds plenty of space to access the water.
+Fountains with small bubblers and rough textures such as slate slabs are the best options because they give the birds plenty of space to access the water where they feel safe and comfortable.

 More Tips for Hummingbird Water Sources

-- Clean the nozzle frequently so the water flow is steady and fresh, and change the position of the water source regularly so the surrounding area is also clean.
+- Clean nozzles frequently so the water flow is steady and fresh, and change the position of the water source regularly so the surrounding area is also clean.
 Check hoses and spigots regularly to ensure the water flow is uninterrupted.

 - Always monitor the water flow and depth of any puddles or basins to be sure it is suitable for such tiny birds, and make adjustments if necessary.
 Adding a few extra pebbles or tilting a basin to create a shallow end can easily fix a too-deep bathing area.